openhab/openhab-addons/.github/PULL_REQUEST_TEMPLATE.md

 Your Pull Request will automatically be built and available under the following folder: https://openhab.jfrog.io/openhab/libs-pullrequest-local/org/openhab/

-It's a good practice to add an URL to your built JAR in this Pull Request description, so it's easier for the community to test your Add-on.
+It is a good practice to add a URL to your built JAR in this Pull Request description, so it is easier for the community to test your Add-on.
-If your Pull Request contains a new binding, it will likely take some time before it's reviewed and processed by maintainers.
+If your Pull Request contains a new binding, it will likely take some time before it is reviewed and processed by maintainers.
 That said, consider submitting your Add-on in the Eclipse IoT Marketplace See this thread for more info: https://community.openhab.org/t/24491